sebastian-zieba/PACMAN/docs/source/stage01.rst

                                         ├── horizons_results_v0.txt
                                         └── horizons_results_v1.txt

-The next Stage uses the information in these files to convert from MJD to BJD.│
+The next Stage uses the information in these files to convert from MJD to BJD.

+.. include:: media/s01/horizons_results_v0_short.txt
+   :literal: